MickaelGuilbeaud/Watched/README.md

 ### Gradle

 An env product flavor is present on top of the default debug and release build types.
 Its primary use is to define the DOMAIN_URL variable for switching the back-end domain between prod, preprod and dev.

-### Modules

-#### Core module

-The core module gathers base code and utility classes.
-It doesn't contain any business logic and basically it's code that can be copy-pasted in any project.

-#### Data module

-The data module only goal is to retrieve, gather and manipulate data that are hused by features.

 ### Base classes